lvaldivia/awscommunitydaynz2025/README.md

-# AWS NZ Instructions

-# AWS MediaConvert Setup Guide
+# AWS MediaConvert, MediaTailor, and MediaLive Setup Guide

-This guide explains how to set up **AWS MediaConvert** with proper IAM permissions and prerequisites.
+This guide explains how to set up **AWS MediaConvert**, **AWS MediaTailor**, and **AWS MediaLive** with proper IAM permissions and prerequisites.

 ---

 ## 📋 Prerequisites

-Before running any MediaConvert jobs, you must:
+Before running any MediaConvert, MediaTailor, or MediaLive jobs, you must:

 1. **Have an AWS account**
    - Sign up at [https://aws.amazon.com](https://aws.amazon.com)